fuse-open/uno/docs/command-line-reference.md

 Available options
-  -l, --logfile=PATH          Write output to this file instead of stdout -t, --target=STRING         Build target.
-Supported: android, dotnet and native -v, --verbose               Verbose, always prints output from compiler and debug_log -q, --quiet                 Quiet, only prints output from compiler and debug_log in case of errors.
-  -f, --filter=               Only run tests matching this string -e, --regex-filter=STRING   Only run tests matching this regular expression
+  -l, --logfile=PATH          Write output to this file instead of stdout -t, --target=STRING         Build target (see: Available build targets) -v, --verbose               Verbose, always prints output from compiler and app -q, --quiet                 Quiet, only prints output from compiler and app in case of errors -f, --filter=               Only run tests matching this string -e, --regex-filter=STRING   Only run tests matching this regular expression
-      --trace                 Print trace information from unotest -b, --build-only            Don't run tests; only build.
-  -g, --gen-only              Don't run tests; only generate code.
-      --no-uninstall          Don't uninstall tests after running on device -D, --define=STRING         Add define, to enable a feature -U, --undefine=STRING       Remove define, to disable a feature
+      --trace                 Print trace information from unotest -b, --build-only            Don't run tests; only build -g, --gen-only              Don't run tests; only generate code --no-uninstall          Don't uninstall tests after running on device -D, --define=STRING         Add define, to enable a feature -U, --undefine=STRING       Remove define, to disable a feature